AadityaMunjal/AR-Specs/README.md

 # AR-Specs

+## EDIT

+Some stuff is broken which I'll fix.
+If you are reading this then it's broken

 ## Functionality

 You can click you pics on this website and using AR this website will adjust specticles onto your eyes.